Absentee Voting

 You may designate someone to return your ballot under one of following circumstances:

-• You are disabled and you have designed someone to return your ballot.
+- You are disabled and you have designated someone to return your ballot.

 Directions and rules for designating someone to return your ballot are included in the official instructions included with your mailed ballot.